 - Dealing with financial matters.

-The research focused on the pressure facing “grown up children” found that over half of Britons (53%) aged 45-54 years old believed that their own health was suffering due to worrying about an ageing parent but they often do not talk about it.
-Other concerns include a lack of free time for themselves, an ability to plan for their own future and strained relationships with their siblings and partner.
+The research focused on the pressure facing “grown-up children” and found that over half of Britons (53%) aged 45-54 years old believed that their health was suffering due to worrying about an ageing parent but they often do not talk about it.
+Other concerns include a lack of free time for themselves, an ability to plan for their future and strained relationships with their siblings and partner.

-Specific websites exists for certain sections of the population.
-High profile is “Netmums” for mums with young children but now “age space” is about to be launched, focussing on the “grown up children” offering a range of services, advice and a forum.
+Specific websites exist for certain sections of the population.
+The high profile is “Netmums” for mums with young children but now “age space” is about to be launched, focussing on the “grown-up children” offering a range of services, advice and a forum.

 Commenting on the findings, Independent Living Owner, Mark Booker, said, “These findings do not surprise me.
-Having founded our care company over 5 years I thought most of our work would be personal care for people who are seriously ill but I was amazed to find that companionship and tasks such as taking someone to an outpatients’ appointment at the hospital was in most demand.
-Many “grown up children” may have jobs and grandchildren and they simply cannot be there all the time.
-A further issue is “grown up children” may have their own retirement plans such as holidays but due to a parents ill health, may find them put on hold.
+Having founded our care company over 5 years I thought most of our work would be personal care for people who are seriously ill but I was amazed to find that companionship and tasks such as taking someone to an outpatients appointment at the hospital were in most demand.
+Many “grown-up children” may have jobs and grandchildren and they simply cannot be there all the time.
+A further issue is that “grown-up children” may have their retirement plans such as holidays but due to a parent’s ill health, may find them put on hold.
 Increasingly care companies like Independent Living are offering services to help in this area”.